userfrosting/learn/pages/19.upgrading/02.40-to-41/docs.md

 - Migrations moved from `migrations/` to `src/Database/Migrations`, and must extend the base `Migration` class to implement `up` and `down` methods.
 - Sprinkle bootstrap classes completely redesigned.
 They are now basically implementations of Symfony's `EventSubscriberInterface`, allowing the class to hook into the UF application lifecycle.
 - Service providers are now automatically loaded, but they MUST be named `src/ServicesProvider/ServicesProvider.php`.
+- Default assets have been reorganized.  `assets/local` has been renamed `assets/userfrosting`, and subdirectories in this directory have been rearranged as well.

 ### Minor (should only break heavily customized projects)